 Naltrexone Studies and Outcomes

-More like this:5 Things You Must Know Before Starting Naltrexone Therapy
+More like this: 5 Things You Must Know Before Starting Naltrexone Therapy

 Naltrexone Therapy for Opioid Addiction

-The bottom line is naltrexone is a very powerful drug, it's non addictive, and it's very useful.
+The bottom line is: Naltrexone is a very powerful drug, it's non-addictive, and it's very useful.
 When we use it as the implant or as Vivitrol, it lasts either 1 month or 2 months.
 So it's very powerful and it lasts a long time.
-It helps people recover and really helps people get into recovery and then have a chance to stay clean long-term.
+It helps people recover and really helps people get into long-term recovery and then have a chance to stay off opioids.
 By taking away their cravings and allowing them to participate in their therapy and in their recovery program.
+Please schedule a callback with the Coleman Institute for Addiction Medicine in Richmond, VA, or one of our nationwide clinics near you if you are ready to be free from opioids.
+Together we can help you make changes to recover for good.

 More like this: Taking the First Step in Your Recovery Journey